edgeimpulse/workshop-privacy-friendly-adverstising-panel/README.md

 ![Model testing](docs/studio-model-testing.png)

-### Validate your model on the device
+### Validate your model your Seeed reComputer Jetson

 With the impulse designed, trained, and verified we can now deploy this model back to our device.

 This makes the model run without an internet connection, minimizes latency, and runs with minimum power consumption.
 Edge Impulse can package up the complete impulse - including the preprocessing steps, neural network weights, and classification code - in a single C++ library or linux executable that you can include in your embedded software.

-*In this tutorial, we are using a Raspberry Pi but the following procedures should work on any Linux x86 or MacOS devices.*
+*In this tutorial, we are using a Seeed reComputer Jetson but the following procedures should work on any Raspberry Pi 4, Linux x86 or MacOS devices.*

- From your Raspberry Pi, make sure to install the dependencies.
-You can find the procedure on the [Edge Impulse documentation website](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-cpu-gpu-targets/raspberry-pi-4)
+ From your Seeed reComputer Jetson, make sure to install the dependencies.
+You can find the procedure on the [Edge Impulse documentation website](https://docs.edgeimpulse.com/docs/development-platforms/community-boards/seeed-recomputer-jetson)

-From your Raspberry Pi terminal, simply run `edge-impulse-linux-runner --clean`.
+From your Seeed reComputer Jetson terminal, simply run `edge-impulse-linux-runner --clean`.
 This will build and download your model, and then run it on your development board.
 If you're on the same network you can get a view of the camera, and the classification results directly from your dev board.
 You'll see a line like:

 ```
 Want to see a feed of the camera and live classification in your browser?
 Go to http://192.168.8.117:4912